maziac/z80-sample-program/readme.md

 The debug adapter uses the port 10000 which is ZEsarUX default, so you can leave this unchanged.

 When ZEsarUX is up and running start debugging from vscode.
-Select ZEsarUX and press the green arrow:
+Select ZEsarUX and press the green triangle:
 ![](documentation/images/dbg_select_zesarux.jpg)